Help Centre

 When a competition closes and winners are determined, all participants receive an email notification with the final results.
 Winners receive additional instructions about prize collection.
 Results are also displayed on the competition page.

-GAA: Highest points → Closest GAA total difference → Random draw
+GAA: Highest points → Closest GAA total difference → If still tied, pot-based prizes split equally / fixed prizes go to random draw

 Golden Goal: Exact minute → Closest minute (shared equally)